 Shibuya is one of Tokyo’s most iconic and lively districts, famous for the iconic Shibuya Crossing and trendsetting fashion.
 Some top things to do in Shibuya include people watching at the world’s busiest pedestrian crossing, shopping for the latest Japanese fashion trends, and exploring the colorful Center Gai area filled with restaurants, bars, and karaoke.
 No trip to Tokyo is complete without experiencing the vibrant energy and youth culture of Shibuya.

 Best Things to Do in Shibuya

-1. Marvel at the World’s Busiest Crossing – Shibuya Crossing
+1. People Watch at Shibuya Crossing

 Check out the live cam of Shibuya Crossing right now and you’ll see how busy it gets.

-2. Explore Trendy Shopping Destinations – Shibuya Center Gai and Beyond
+2. Trendy Shopping at Shibuya Center Gai

-Shibuya Center Gai: Niche Shopping Experiences
+Shibuya Center Gai: The Beating Heart

 3. Pay Respect to Japan’s Most Famous Dog – The Hachiko Statue